 Royal Palace of Madrid – the main entrance from the yard

-I was very disappointed, because the interiors are overwhelming.
-Even if you compare to other opulent palaces or castles we can visit in Europe.
+I was hugely disappointed because the interiors are overwhelming.
+Even if you compare to other opulent palaces or castles, we can visit in Europe.
 It would be probably difficult to make shots of the whole chamber interior.
-But the place is full of impressive and labour intensive handicraft artwork.
-I would have done many close-up, if it was allowed.
-Jus to be able to admire the details at home once again.
-Photos available in the Internet simply do not reflect that what one sees inside.
+But the place is full of impressive and labor-intensive handicraft artwork.
+I would have done many close-ups if it was allowed.
+Just to be able to admire the details at home once again.
+Photos available on the Internet simply do not reflect that what one sees inside.

 Of the most impressive things we saw were walls of royal chambers.
 Many of them were of silk covered with opulent embroidery.
-We were told, that in the early XX century, all silk walls were reconstructed – the silk was exchanged, but the embroidery was thread by thread removed from the old wall cover and put onto the new one.
-Many of ceilings are covered with frescoes.
-In a number of chambers they are however covered with some kind of ornaments relief-like and colorfully painted.
+We were told that in the early XX century, all silk walls were reconstructed.
+The silk was exchanged, but the embroidery was thread by thread removed from the old wall cover and put onto the new one.
+Many of the ceilings are covered with frescoes.
+In several chambers, they are however covered with some kind of ornaments relief-like and colorfully painted.
 You can only look up and admire.

 The main entrance hall to the Palace.
 Looking up

 Later that evening, we shortly entered the Madrid cathedral that is located vis-a-vis the royal palace (Catedral de Santa María la Real de la Almudena).
-Madrid was established as the capital city in the XVIth century (the capital was moved from Toledo in 1561), so there are no truly old cathedrals or churches in the city.
-What is more, because of financial constraints, the construction of Almudena only began in 1879 but faced several interruptions and delays, including the Spanish Civil War.
+Madrid was established as the capital city in the XVIth century (the capital was moved from Toledo in 1561), so there are no truly old cathedrals or churches in the town.
+The construction of the cathedral began in 1879 but faced several interruptions and delays, including the Spanish Civil War.
 It was consecrated by Pope John Paul II in 1993, making it one of the newest cathedrals in Europe

 The Almudena cathedral – the view from vis a vis the Royal Palace.
-Although it looks alike – it is not the main entrance door.
-The entrance is on the left hand side of the photo.
+Although it looks like – it is not the main entrance door.
+The entrance is on the left-hand side of the photo.

-To spend the evening walking we returned to Sol (the short name of Puerta del Sol).
-For the supper I went to a local restaurant to enjoy a true Spanish stake.
+To spend the evening walking, we returned to Sol (the short name of Puerta del Sol).
+For supper, I went to a local restaurant to enjoy a true Spanish stake.
 Recalling people visiting the restaurant I can only confirm that what is said about Spanish eating habits.
-The supper rich and full with calories begins after nine in the evening.
+The supper rich and full of calories begins after nine in the evening.
 Only selected restaurants offer meals the whole day.
-After lunch time, many kitchens close to reopen around nine pm.
+After lunchtime, many kitchens close to reopening around nine pm.

 Enjoying Saturday evening >>>

 Of things we noticed on the first day already was that Madrid is a very green city.
 There are many parks and trees in the streets.
 A bit unexpected in Spain that is well-known for quite low precipitations in comparison to other European countries.
-Indeed, Madrid is located at around 600 meters above sea level quite near of mountains.
-Our guide explained to us that much water from the mountains flows into and beneath the city allowing to preserve the greenery.
-The location explains also low temperatures at nighttime even on a very sunny and warm day – at least in the spring.
+Indeed, Madrid is located at around 600 meters above sea level quite near to the mountains.
+Our guide explained to us that much water from the mountains flows into and beneath the city, allowing to preserve the greenery.
+The location also explains low temperatures at nighttime even on a very sunny and warm day – at least in the spring.

 Spring in Madrid.
 Commonly two or three weeks earlier than in other European countries.